AleoNet/snarkOS/README.md

     snarkos [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-        --display    If the flag is set, the node will render a read-only display -h, --help       Prints help information
+        --dev        If the flag is set, the node will start in development mode --display    If the flag is set, the node will render a read-only display -h, --help       Prints help information
         --norpc      If the flag is set, the node will not initialize the RPC server